u8k/schlaugh/README.md

 schlaugh is a quiet place for reading and writing

-schlaugh only updates once a day so you only check it once a day
+schlaugh only updates once a day, so you only check it once a day